jackbcodes/pointit/README.md

      ```sh
      flyctl secrets set REDIS_URL=<url>/?family=6 --app pointit
-     flyctl secrets set REDIS_URL=<url>/?family=6 --app pointit-staging
      ```

      > ❗️ **Note:** You must append "/?family=6" to the URL to force IPv6 resolution.
 Otherwise, you will not be able to connect

 7. Commit!

    Now that everything is set up you can commit and push your changes to your repo.
-Every commit to your main branch will trigger a deployment to your production environment, and every commit to your dev branch will trigger a deployment to your staging environment.
+Every commit to your main branch will trigger a deployment to your production environment.

 ### Deploying locally